hdShang/arxiv-daily/docs/cs-CV/2025-06-04/papers/250604224v1-seeing-in-the-dark-benchmarking-egocentric-3d-vision-with-the-oxford.md

 ---
 layout: default
-title: Seeing in the Dark: Benchmarking Egocentric 3D Vision with the Oxford Day-and-Night Dataset
+title: "Seeing in the Dark: Benchmarking Egocentric 3D Vision with the Oxford Day-and-Night Dataset"
 ---

 # Seeing in the Dark: Benchmarking Egocentric 3D Vision with the Oxford Day-and-Night Dataset